twisteroidambassador/async_stagger/README.rst

 (At the time I'm writing this README, none of the links below are live yet.
 Hopefully I remember to check them.)

 ``async_stagger`` requires Python 3.6 or later.
+(It doesn't work on Python 3.5 for a somewhat trivial reason: trailing commas in function definition argument lists.
+If those pesky commas are removed, the code should probably run well enough.)
-Most likely it will work just fine on Python 3.5, but I have not tested it.
-It does not have any external dependencies.
+It does not have any external
+dependencies.
 Install it from PyPI the usual way::

-    pip install async_stagger
+    pip install async-stagger

 The documentation can be found here: http://async-stagger.readthedocs.io/en/latest/